JANUARY

 International Day of Happiness (A/RES/66/281)

 The International Day of Happiness is celebrated annually on March 20th to promote happiness, well-being, and the importance of human connections around the world.
-The day was established by the United Nations General Assembly in 2012, which recognized the pursuit of happiness as a fundamental human goal and called for a more inclusive, equitable, and balanced approach to economic growth and development.
+The UN General Assembly established the day in 2012 to recognize the pursuit of happiness as a fundamental human goal.
+The UN also called for a more inclusive, equitable, and balanced approach to economic growth and development.

 International Day for the Elimination of Racial Discrimination (A/RES/2142 (XXI))

 The International Day for the Elimination of Racial Discrimination is observed annually on March 21st to promote equality, justice, and dignity for all individuals, regardless of their race or ethnicity.
-The International Day for the Elimination of Racial Discrimination aims to raise awareness about the negative impact of racial discrimination on individuals and societies and to promote actions to combat racism and racial discrimination in all its forms.
-It also seeks to celebrate diversity and the unique contributions of individuals from different racial and ethnic backgrounds.
+The day aims to raise awareness about the negative impact of racial discrimination on individuals and societies.
+It also promotes actions to combat racism and racial discrimination in all its forms, and celebrates diversity and the unique contributions of individuals from different racial and ethnic backgrounds.

 World Poetry Day (UNESCO 30 C/Resolution 29)

 World Poetry Day is held on March 21st every year to celebrate the literary art form of poetry.
-Schools around the world are encouraged to read poetry in classrooms and live poetry readings are sponsored all over the globe.
+Schools around the world are encouraged to read poetry in classrooms, while live poetry readings are sponsored all over the globe.
 One or more accomplished poets are usually invited to address the United Nations.

 International Day of Nowruz (A/RES/64/253)